flatironinstitute/sciware/34_PyPackaging/main.md

 - [mypy](https://mypy.readthedocs.io/en/stable/config_file.html) for type-checking
 - [ruff](https://docs.astral.sh/ruff/configuration/), monolithic linter and formatter

-There's many more!
 It's worth looking into for any tool you use.
-(And if you don't have any, now's a great time to consider it!)
+(And if you don't use any code quality tools, now's a great time to start!)